Baldwin Hills (TV series)

-Baldwin Hills is an American reality television series featuring African-American teenagers from Baldwin Hills neighborhood of Los Angeles.
+Baldwin Hills is an American reality television series featuring African-American teenagers from the Baldwin Hills neighborhood of Los Angeles, California.
 The series aired on BET from July 2007 to March 2009.

 Overview

 Baldwin Hills features the lives of wealthy African American teens growing up in the Los Angeles neighborhood Baldwin Hills, sometimes referred to as the "Black Beverly Hills".
 Baldwin Hills gives BET's primarily black audience an alternative to MTV's Laguna Beach.
 The shows first season focused mainly on Moriah and his relationship with Gerren, it also focuses on Jordan trying to get his career in the promoting industry up and running.